Horace Walpole: Last years: 1788–1797

 He was not impressed with Thomas Paine's reply to Burke, Rights of Man, writing that it was "so coarse, that you would think he means to degrade the language as much as the government".

 His father was created Earl of Orford in 1742.
-Horace's elder brother, the 2nd Earl of Orford (c.
-1701–1751), passed the title on to his son, the 3rd Earl of Orford (1730–1791).
+Horace's elder brother, Robert Walpole, 2nd Earl of Orford (c.
+1701–1751), passed the title on to his son, George Walpole, 3rd Earl of Orford (1730–1791).
 When the 3rd Earl died unmarried, Horace Walpole became, at the age of 74, the 4th Earl of Orford, and the title died with him in 1797.
 The massive amount of correspondence he left behind has been published in many volumes, starting in 1798.
 Likewise, a large collection of his works, including historical writings, was published immediately after his death.

 Horace Walpole was buried in the same location as his father Sir Robert Walpole, at the Church of St Martin at Tours on the Houghton Hall estate.

 Rumours of paternity

 After Walpole's death, Lady Louisa Stuart, in the introduction to the letters of her grandmother, Lady Mary Wortley Montagu (1837), wrote of rumours that Horace's biological father was not Sir Robert Walpole but Carr, Lord Hervey (1691–1723), elder half-brother of the more famous John Hervey.
 T. H. White writes: "Catherine Shorter, Sir Robert Walpole's first wife, had five children.
 Four of them were born in a sequence after the marriage; the fifth, Horace, was born eleven years later, at a time when she was known to be on bad terms with Sir Robert, and known to be on romantic terms with Carr, Lord Hervey."
 The lack of physical resemblance between Horace and Sir Robert, and his close resemblance to members of the Hervey family, encouraged these rumours.
 Peter Cunningham, in his introduction to the letters of Horace Walpole (1857), vol. 1, p. x, wrote:

-For a portrait of Carr, Lord Hervey, see External links below.

 Personal characteristics

+Walpole had formed a number of lifelong friendships with a number of men and women notable for their looks, wit or social standing.
+Principal amongst those in his inner circle was arguably Conway, who he had looked up to since his Eton days and corresponded with for the rest of his life.
+He entertained himself with others who were like himself, and who possessed notoriety and wit, such as such as Etheldreda Townshend, and George Selwyn with whom he jousted and derided with streams of invective.
+The "Abbot of Strawberry" immortalised himself in his own words, and also inspired the characters of Sir Benjamin Backbite in Richard Brinsley Sheridan's The School for Scandal and Monsieur Le Sage in the satire Ranelagh House: a Satire in prose after the manner of Monsieur Le Sage.

 The novelist Laetitia Matilda Hawkins, a younger contemporary of Walpole, wrote of him as follows:

 In his old age, according to G. G. Cunningham, he "was afflicted with fits of an hereditary gout which a rigid temperance failed to remove".